Recreation, Sport & Tourism, BS

 All students in the Department of Recreation, Sport and Tourism must satisfactorily complete the Internship Program prior to graduation.
 The program is designed to augment formal classroom instruction with active experiential learning under the guidance of a university and an agency-based supervisor.

 The program consists of two courses (RST 480 and RST 485).
-Students register for RST 480 in the first semester of their senior year.
+Students register for RST 480 after completing a series of required RST courses.
 During this semester, students make final arrangements for completing RST 485 the following semester.

-The RST 485 Internship is taken after the student satisfactorily completes all course work, including RST 480.
-RST 485 is taken in agencies that are approved by the department and contracted for this program.
+The RST 485 Internship is taken after the student satisfactorily completes all required RST course work, including RST 480.
+RST 485 is completed with agencies that are approved by the department and contracted for this program.
 Since a limited number of assignments are available in the campus area, most students look forward to the opportunity of an off-campus assignment.
-Students have been placed across the United States and even abroad.
+Students have been placed across the United States and abroad.